-In this guide, you'll create a new node group, then apply a named chunk of Puppet code, known as a class, to the node group.
-You'll apply the
+In this guide, you create a new node group, then apply a named chunk of Puppet code --- better known as a class --- to the node group.
+You apply the

-apache class to your agent node, which will allow you to launch the default Apache virtual host on your agent node.
+apache class to your agent node, which allows you to launch the default Apache virtual host on your agent node.

 Complete a basic classification workflow

 Classifying nodes associates classes with nodes so that the code they contain can be used by that node.

 These instructions assume you've installed PE, at least one *nix agent node, and the